Mary Kom: Personal life

 Kom was married to the footballer Karung Onkholer (Onler).
 Kom first met her husband in 2000 after her luggage was stolen while travelling by train to Bangalore.
 In New Delhi while on her way to the National Games in Punjab she met Onkholer who was studying law at Delhi University.
 Onkholer was the president of the North East students body and helped Kom.
 They became friends and thereafter began dating each other.
 After four years they were married in 2005.
 Together they have three sons, twins born in 2007, and another son born in 2013.
 In 2018, Kom and her husband adopted a girl named Merilyn.
-They were divorced in December 2023.
+They were divorced in December 2023 under Kom customary law.

+In 2026, during her appearance on the show Aap Ki Adalat, she stated that her husband could not build a career in football and accused him of stealing her earnings.
+Onler responded by revealing her alleged affair with a junior boxer and talked about how he gave up his career to take care of their family.
+Kom eventually issued a public apology for her remarks.

 As of 2025, she lives in Faridabad's Surajkund area in Haryana state.

 Association with social causes

 Kom is an animal rights activist, and supporter of People for the Ethical Treatment of Animals (PETA) India, starring in an ad to call for an end to the use of elephants in circuses.
 "Circuses are cruel places for animals where they are beaten and tortured.
 As a mother, I can imagine what animals go through when their children are taken away from them to forcefully perform in circuses.
 It's sad," Kom has been quoted in the media.

 Kom has also backed PETA India's humane education campaign, Compassionate Citizen.
 She has written a letter to the education ministers of states and union territories across India requesting that the programme be incorporated into official school curriculums.

 In an interview in the Times of India she was quoted as saying, "One of the best ways to knock out cruelty to animals is to teach compassion to young people.
 Animals need us in their corner.
 With violence seemingly all around us, it is more important than ever that we teach lessons of respect and kindness in the classroom."